pySRURGS/pyGOURGS/papers/JOSS/paper.md

 different enumeration algorithm that is much more generalizable whereas our previous algorithm was only suitable for symbolic regression problems.

-This software has broad applicability in the examination of the solution space for global optimization problems and in the analysis of benchmark problems, as it permits brute force computations in addition to random search.
 In the seminal work of [@langdon:1998:antspace], they enumerated the solution space using brute force and were able to determine that different types of random search can require differing amounts of computational effort to